arifkhri/fe-reminder/README.md

 - Create a guard route when user refresh the browser, session not auto logout
 - Export feature & Import feature on a several list page
 - Integration a notif 3rd party
-- Background job for sending an email reminder